This page provides detailed information about campus plans and preparation for 2022–23 instruction.

 Monitor your symptoms and stay home if you’re feeling sick.

 If you test positive using a rapid home test, immediately follow campus positive test protocols and notify your department Chair.
-You (or your department Chair) can also email firstname.lastname@example.org so that the campus can keep accurate records about COVID-19 transmission rates.
-Students should use Health e-Messenger to report a positive test result.
+You (or your department Chair) can also email email@example.com so that the campus can keep accurate records about COVID-19 transmission rates.
+Students should view the positive test instructions.

-The following questions and answers are designed to help instructors and TAs prepare for winter quarter instruction.
-Some campus guidance about significant weather systems and health-related policy may evolve in the coming weeks.
-The communications section above will be updated as additional guidance is provided.
+The following questions and answers are designed to help instructors and TAs prepare for spring quarter instruction.
+The communications section above will be updated if additional guidance is provided.

 Although subsequent developments may require us to make changes, these answers are intended to provide the best and most up-to-date basis for you to prepare to teach this quarter.